primatejs/primate/docs/guide/configuration.md

 }
 ```

 The Content Security Policy (CSP) to be used.
-Primate's defaults are strictly
+Primate's defaults are intended
-secure, you would need to change them for decreased security.
-For more
+to be secure, and you would need to change them for decreased security.
-information, consult the [security section][security-csp].

 ### http.static.root